 It doesn’t have to be anything major.
 And remember, we aren’t comparing ourselves to anyone else.

-If you recently got a promotion, or saved $25, then write it down.
+If you recently got a promotion or saved $25, then write it down.
 This is your definition of success.

 Learn to see the good in you.
 If you’re like me, you may have found it hard to see your good, or your own successes.